 ‘Relevant residential purpose’ - interpretation of terms: category (c) - hospices

-A ‘hospice’ is traditionally an institution that provides care for the terminally ill.
+A ‘hospice’ provides care for the terminally ill.
 Hospices provide overnight accommodation for patients.
 With changes in the hospice movement you may find a hospice also provides respite care, day care, clinics and care for people in their own homes.

 Hospices are often located at hospitals and may even be administered by those hospitals.
-Although this wouldn’t in itself prevent relief applying, if it is formed by extending or enlarging a hospital building this would mean that the zero rate for ‘new’ buildings doesn’t apply.
+Although this wouldn’t in itself prevent relief applying, if it is formed by extending or enlarging a hospital building this would mean that the zero rate for ‘new’ buildings does not apply.

 Note: Residential hospices may also qualify for relief because they are intended for use for a ‘relevant charitable purpose’ (VCONST16000).